Easy Egg Muffins with Cottage Cheese (meal prep staple!)

 How to make Cottage Cheese Egg White Cups

-- Pour the egg mixture over the fillings, filling each muffin about ¾ full.
+4. Pour the egg mixture evenly into the greased muffin cups, filling each about ¾ full.

-- Place the muffin tin on a sheet pan.
-Pour water onto the sheet pan (not into the muffins) to create steam while baking.
+5. Place the muffin tin on a sheet pan.
+Pour a little water onto the sheet pan (not into the muffins) to create steam while baking.

-- Let cool for 10 minutes before removing from the pan (egg white muffins firm up as they cool.)
+7. Let cool for 10 minutes before removing from the pan.

 Tips and Notes